Florida Workers' Compensation Lawyer | Protecting Injured Workers Rights

 Workplace Violence

 Injuries caused by physical altercations or violence in the workplace can be covered if they are related to the job.
+This includes assaults by customers, coworkers, or intruders.

 Hazardous Material Exposure